Our History

 His Mount Hope Farm property was soon confiscated by the State of Rhode Island, with the proceeds used to pay Continental soldiers.
 In 1783, the land transferred to Nathan Miller of Warren, a Brigadier General and member of the Continental Congress.
 Soon after that, the Farm was sold at auction to William Bradford.

-Mr. Bradford, a distinguished doctor and lawyer, served Bristol for 35 years.
+Mr. Bradford, a doctor and lawyer, served Bristol for 35 years.
 He was the last Deputy Colonial Governor serving until 1776, and first Deputy Governor of Rhode Island serving until 1778, then a member of the General Assembly.
 He became a United States Senator from 1793 to 1797, resigning to return to the quiet life at Mount Hope Farm, where he died in 1808.
 Mr. Bradford’s wife, Mary, had died in 1775, leaving him with eight children.
 He willed his estate to his daughter Ann.

 Samuel W. Church, a wealthy Taunton and Bristol merchant, purchased Mount Hope Farm in 1837 from the heirs of William Bradford.
 Mr. Church developed a model farm at Mount Hope and twice expanded the Governor Bradford House.
 Even after moving to the Church Homestead in the Poppasquash section of Bristol in 1855 to accommodate his family of 12 children, Mount Hope Farm continued in Church family ownership and produced Indian corn, Irish potatoes and butter.